 Morris was an optimistic Socialist.
 He was optimistic about the possibility of Socialism.
 The nature of the crisis of today has disillusioned many on the Left.
 The defeats of today remind many, on the Left, of the defeats of the 1980s, 1990s, and 2000s.
-So many defeats, across many decades, has created a defeated and disorganised Left.
+So many defeats, across many decades, has created a disorganised Left.
 Many of the Left have lost hope — both in the struggle and in the struggle for Socialism.
-Morris, in the 1880s and the 1890s, suffered many defeats and disasters — such as the split of the Social Democratic Federation and the collapse of the Socialist League — yet he did not give up hope, either in the struggle or in Socialism.
-Morris, and his commitment to the struggle for Socialism, is an example to us all in these dark times and these despairing times.
+Morris, in the 1880s and the 1890s, suffered many defeats and disasters — such as the split of the Social Democratic Federation and the collapse of the Socialist League — but he did not give up hope.
+He did not give up on the struggle.
+He did not give up on Socialism.
+Morris, and his commitment to the struggle for Socialism, is an example to us all in these dark times.
 Morris remained loyal to the struggle for Socialism, until his own death in 1896.
 Many on the Left might be disillusioned today — but the struggle continues, and it will continue until the victory of Socialism.

 The Left, today, has the potential to struggle for Socialism.
 The Left, today, is emerging out of a period of defeat.
 Hopefully, the Left, today, is emerging into a period of victory.
-If we are to ever emerge completely out of that period of defeat, we need to be optimistic about our chances — about the chances for Socialism.
+The Left, today, needs to be confident.
+We need to be optimistic about our chances — about the chances for Socialism.
 We need to overcome not only our pessimism but the reaction of the Right.
-The Right, who have plunged the world into reaction, crisis, and darkness, since the 1980s, and yet the Right has no solutions to the problems of humanity that exist today.
-Despite the fact that they have caused the crisis of our times, the Right go on defending their failing system.
-Indeed, we are told, daily, by the Right, that Socialism cannot work or that Socialism has failed — despite the fact that millions of workers, around the world, are still struggling for a better world and for a Socialist world.
-These responses, from the Right, are based on pessimism and reaction.
-These responses, from the Right, have no solutions to our crises and our times.
+It is clear that the Right cannot solve the problems of our times.
+The Right has clearly caused the current crisis.
+The Right clearly has no solutions to the current crisis.
+Capitalism, itself, has no solutions to the current crisis.
 The only solution is Socialism.
 Morris understood this, as long ago as the 1880s and 1890s.
 He understood that the reaction of the Right cannot solve the problems of human society.
 He understood that only the ideas and struggles of the Left can solve the problems of human society — by achieving Socialism.

 The world, today, is a product of the social struggles of the past.
 The struggle for Socialism, in the past, has led to the struggle for Socialism today.
 The struggle of the 20th century has led to the struggle of the 21st century.
 Every Socialist who is active in the struggle for Socialism, today, knows that the struggle is shaped by the successes and defeats of the past.
 Morris, himself, knew this.
 He understood that the struggle for Socialism exists as part of history — and as part of the development of history.
 Our struggle, today, is ultimately the result of the struggle of the past.
 This struggle might not be ideal, but it is the struggle that we have inherited from the past.
 It is the duty of every Socialist to make the best of the times in which we live, in order to continue the day-to-day struggle for Socialism.
 The struggle for Socialism, as Morris understood the struggle for Socialism, is the struggle to achieve real human liberation.
 This means that the struggle for Socialism, in the end, is to achieve a real humanity — a better humanity.
 Morris can still inspire us for that type of struggle for Socialism.

 Morris can still inspire good ideas for Socialism.
 The ideas of Morris are still important for the struggle for Socialism.
-There are millions of people, around the world, who believe in Socialism and who are fighting for Socialism.
-Those millions of people need to be united, in strong political parties, to make the struggle for Socialism the reality of Socialism.
+There are millions of people, around the world, who believe in Socialism.
+There are millions of people who are already fighting for Socialism.
+Those millions of people need to be united, in strong political parties, to make the struggle for Socialism.
+We need to make the struggle for Socialism the reality of Socialism.
 The need for Socialism, as Morris understood it, is obvious given the failures of Capitalism.
-In every country in the world the millions of workers who have already been won for Socialism need to be united with those millions who have yet to be won for Socialism.
-Some of Morris’ ideas could still be useful for winning those workers for Socialism — particularly his emphasis on humanism, humanity, and human liberation.
-His ideas on ecology could help to save us from the disaster of climate change — and the reality of climate change.
-If there is any hope for the future of the world, and the future of the human species, then the ideas of Morris might still have a role in getting us to that future.
+Some of Morris’ ideas could still be useful for winning the struggle for Socialism — particularly his emphasis on humanism, humanity, and human liberation.
+His ideas on ecology could help to save us from the disaster of climate change — and from the reality of climate change.
+If there is any hope for the future of the world, and the future of the human species, then the ideas of Morris might still have a role in creating that future.
 Morris the Socialist still speaks to us.
 Hopefully, we might still be able to achieve a Socialist world.